Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 Once you’ve set up your testing environment, remember to periodically synchronize the test environment with your production setup, especially after major updates or changes to the production environment.
 This ensures that your test environment continues to accurately represent your production environment during testing.

-Step 5: execute test cases
+Step 5: Execute test cases

-Step 6: verify test results
+Step 6: Verify test results

 To verify your data warehouse tests, examine the logs generated during test execution to look for any anomalies, errors, or unexpected behaviors.

-Step 7: report and document findings
+Step 7: Report and document findings

 The limits of data warehouse testing